SemkoDev/nelson.cli/contrib/ansible-playbook/README.md

 **WARNING** This playbook will configure firewalls (and expects SELinux enforcing on CentOS).
 Run this playbook on a clean OS installation only.

+* A network is created in docker (iri_net).
+This network is used by IRI and Nelson containers.

 ## Requirements